tsahara/r7rs/content/basic.md

 said to name the value or to be bound to the value.
 This is not quite accurate, but confusion rarely results from this practice.

-\vest Certain expression types are used to create new kinds of syntax and to bind syntactic keywords to those new syntaxes, while other expression types create new locations and bind variables to those locations.
+Certain expression types are used to create new kinds of syntax and to bind syntactic keywords to those new syntaxes, while other expression types create new locations and bind variables to those locations.
 These expression types are called {\em binding constructs}.